-5.23 ProcessData Provision for Performance Assessment of FFR, DRR and FPFAPR
+5.23 Process for Performance Assessment of FFR

-For the Performance Assessment of FFR, DRR and FPFAPR the TSO shall provide a template for all Performance Incidents.
-The Service Provider, using data from its Monitoring Equipment shall complete this template ensuring the relevant information shall be provided by the Service Provider's Monitoring Equipment in the format and resolution as defined by the TSO within three working days.
+For the Performance Assessment of FFR, the TSO shall provide a template for all Performance Incidents.
+The Service Provider, using data from its Monitoring Equipment shall complete this template ensuring the relevant information is provided in the format and resolution as defined by the TSO within three working days.
 Failure to provide this information may result in a Fail Record for the Performance Incident.
 All relevant information to be provided by the Service Provider shall be submitted to the FFRmonitoring@eirgrid.com.

-Fig 57: Data ProvisionProcess Flowchart for Performance Assessment of FFR / DRR / FPFAPR
+Fig 7: Process Flowchart for Performance Assessment of FFR